redcap-tools/PyCap/docs/quickstart.md

 PyCap makes it very simple to interact with the data stored in your REDCap projects

-> First, install python-dotenv (`poetry add python-dotenv`) and create a `.env` file in your project root with your REDCap credentials:
+> First, install python-dotenv (`pip install python-dotenv` or `poetry add python-dotenv`) and create a `.env` file in your project root with your REDCap credentials:

 ```dotenv
 REDCAP_API_URL=https://redcap.example.edu/api/